lisefrac/redtrilliumgardens.com/content/posts/whats-growing-2024/index.md

 **Note: these won't be available at any of our markets this year.** Due to Massachusetts law, we cannot sell woody plants until we have a nursery license.
 Additionally, it will be a few seasons before they reach a saleable size.

-- Carya tomentosa - mockernut hickory
+- Carya cordiformis - bitternut hickory
 - Ilex verticillata - winterberry holly
 - Physocarpus opulifolia - common ninebark
 - Viburnum acerifolium - maple leaf viburnum

 ### Herb and Veggie Starts